emanueldonalds/git-loc-plot/README.md

 python loc.py /path/to/repo --langs Java,Gradle
 ```

-Use `--outdir` to specify a different directory to store output files.
-If not specified, files are written to the current work directory.
+Use `--outdir` to specify a directory to write output files to.
+If not specified, files are written to the current workdir.

 ```
 python loc.py /path/to/repo --langs Python --outdir ./results